angary/assorted-algorithms/README.md

 An implementation of the game 'Reversi' along with an AI to play against.
 <br><br>

-*Command line game with an AI opponent which uses a minimax algorithm with alpha beta pruning.*
+*Command line game with an AI opponent which uses a negamax (variation of minimax) algorithm with alpha beta pruning.*